-The Medical Assistant Program has limited enrollment and a selection process for admission into the program.
-Applicants need to refer to the Eligibility & Admission Requirements for this program to determine eligibility criteria and selection process.
-Students interested in this program must attend a Health Professions Informational Session prior to applying to the program.
-Students can apply online to the Medical Assistant Program March 1- June1.
-Online application deadline date is June 1 for Spring enrollment.
-We notify applicants approximately two weeks after the application deadline date whether they are accepted into the program or not.
-Applicants accepted into the Medical Assistant program must attend the program orientation session.
-Students accepted will be required to show proof of immunizations and required titers, TB test, physical examination, criminal background check, and drug screen.
+Students will be required to show proof of immunizations and required titers, TB test, physical examination, criminal background check, and drug screen.
 Students are responsible for all fees incurred, in addition to tuition.
 Please refer to the Medical Assistant Program Cost Sheet.
 Please note findings on the criminal background check and drug screen may void conditional admission and prevent entrance to the program.
 Findings on the physical examination and drug screen may prevent placement at the clinical sites.